 43. Therefore, Amateur Radio is indeed being subjected to “death by a thousand cuts.”
 The Commission and the United States Congress has repeatedly noted the value of the Amateur Radio Service and the Commission long ago declared a “strong Federal interest” in the ability of licensees to conduct Amateur Radio communications.
 To date, however, the Commission has allowed licensees to be precluded completely from providing such public service communications and the situation is worsening exponentially.
 Relief is necessary now.

 IV.
-The Commission Has, and Has Confirmed, that it Has Authority to Limit Private Land Use Regulations Where, as Here, There is a Direct Conflict with the Accomplishment of Federal Objectives for the Amateur Radio Service.
+The Commission Has Previously Confirmed, that it Has Authority to Limit Private Land Use Regulations Where There is a Direct Conflict with the Implementation of Federal Objectives for the Amateur Radio Service.

 43. The Commission in 1985 issued a declaratory ruling, subsequently codified, which addressed the conflicts between State and local land use regulations and the maintenance and use of outdoor Amateur Radio antennas in residential areas.
-That declaratory ruling enunciated an eminently workable, limited preemption policy of “reasonable accommodation” by which the Commission struck a balance between legitimate local land use regulations and the important Federal interest in promoting and protecting Amateur Radio public service and emergency communications.
-The policy applied to the regulation of amateur radio antennas by states and municipal governments.
-It addressed prohibitions or unreasonably restrictive structural limitations imposed by non-federal, governmental entities.
+That declaratory ruling enunciated an eminently workable, limited preemption policy of “reasonable accommodation” by which the Commission struck a balance between legitimate governmental land use regulations and the important Federal interest of promoting and protecting Amateur Radio public service and emergency communications.
+The policy applied to prohibitions or unreasonably restrictive structural limitations imposed by non-federal, governmental entities.
 Amateur Radio Preemption, 101 FCC 2d 952 (1985); codified at 47 C.F.R.
 Section 97.15(b).
-The declaratory ruling is often referred to as "PRB-1", the docket number associated by the Commission’s then Private Radio Bureau for the notice and comment proceeding that led to the issuance of the ruling.
+The declaratory ruling is often referred to as "PRB-1".

 44. Following receipt of notice and comment, in September of 1985 the Commission issued Amateur Radio Preemption.
 In its declaratory ruling, the Commission stated, in relevant part:

 * * * * * *